3DCoded/ibd-education-nurse-practitioners/ibd-education-nurse-practitioners.md

 ---

-# What can you do back home?

----

 ## Preventive Care in IBD<sup>11</sup>
 - For many patients, the gastroenterologist is the only provider
 - Data suggest IBD patients do not receive preventive services at the same rate as general medicine patients